-Dave Skeet organised his second joint meeting of the Eastern Counties Microscopy Study Group and the Iceni Microscopy Study Group, and it was a great success with lots of interesting displays and lots of enthusiastic microscopists, despite the heavy rain.
-The event was held in the Village Hall in Bradfield St George in Suffolk, with exhibits and sales in the morning, followed by lunch and then presentations in the afternoon.
+Dave Skeet organised his third joint meeting of the Eastern Counties Microscopy Study Group and the Iceni Microscopy Study Group, and despite worries about Covid-19 it was a great success with lots of interesting displays and lots of enthusiastic microscopists.
+The event was held in the Village Hall in Bradfield St George in Suffolk, with exhibits and a few sales in the morning, followed by lunch and then a talk in the afternoon.
 There was coffee, tea and biscuits ready for us when we arrived.

 Exhibits and sales